Kyyas/CProjectTemplate/README.md

 Global

-    Don't forget to modify $(C_COMPILE) in all of your makefiles to make it look prettier here is a site that can help yo chose a color :
+    Don't forget to modify $(C_COMPILE) in all of your makefiles to make it look prettier here is a site that can help you chose a color :
                 - https://misc.flogisoft.com/bash/tip_colors_and_formatting

 Source Makefile